Secrets of the Cinque Terre: Updated 2023

 5) Manarola’s fourteenth century Church of San Lorenzo (Saint Lawrence).

 Please wear proper walking shoes on all walks for your own safety.
-Fines of up to 2,500 Euros are issued in the case of inappropriate footwear.
+The paths are narrow and made of loose gravel, so it is easy to slip and possibly fall from a cliff while wearing flip-flops.
+Fines of up to 2,500 euros are issued in the case of inappropriate footwear.
+Also, ensure you take water with you in the summer, as it can get very hot.

 Walked between all the towns and still have energy to burn?

-For the rest Monterosso is the biggest of the Cinque Terre towns and although a lovely place it's overshadowed by the other four towns.
+For the rest, Monterosso is the biggest of the Cinque Terre towns, and although a lovely little town, it's overshadowed by the other four towns.
+It's one of the top choices when people consider where to stay in the Cinque Terre.

-A little away from the coast, and traditionally more focused on farming (olives and vineyards) than fishing and because of this Corniglia is a little different in atmosphere and architecture to the other towns of the Cinque Terre.
+Traditionally more focused on farming (olives and vineyards), Corniglia is a little different in atmosphere and architecture from the other towns of the Cinque Terre, and the town is renowned for its terraced vineyards that produce exquisite local wines, such as the prized SciacchetrĂ .

-I really love Manarola immensely, the multi-hued houses tumble down to the little fishermans cove, many seemingly ready to roll off down into the turquoise sea below.
+I really love Manarola immensely.
+The multi-hued houses tumble down to the little fishermen's cove, many seemingly ready to roll off into the turquoise sea below.

-Most western of the towns Riomaggiore is as unforgettable as the rest of the Cinque Terre.
+The most western of the towns, Riomaggiore, is as unforgettable as the rest of Cinque Terre.

 If you would like to base yourself in Riomaggiore then the L’Ancora is reasonably priced by Cinque Terre standards and offers decent clean accommodation.

-Most visitors will not only visit the Cinque Terre, Italy has hundreds of other great places to visit.
-Don’t make the mistake though of visiting for too shorter time, a day really is not enough.
+Most visitors will not only visit the Cinque Terre; Italy has hundreds of other great places to visit.
+Don’t make the mistake, though of visiting for too short a time, a day really is not enough.

-Personally I would suggest a minimum of two days but three days if you have the time, perhaps one day spent running up and down the Cinque Terre on the train from Levanto, followed by a day walking between the towns and then the last day at leisure or enjoying a boat trip.
+Personally, I would suggest a minimum of two days, but three if you have the time.
+Perhaps one day spent running up and down the Cinque Terre on the train from Levanto, followed by a day walking between the towns, and then the last day at leisure or enjoying a boat trip.

-Need a map of the Cinque Terre Italy and Levanto?
-Here is our personalised Cinque Terre Map!
+Need a map of Cinque Terre and Levanto?
+Here is our personalized Cinque Terre Map!

 Just as lovely as the Cinque Terre but as yet undiscovered is Tellaro on the Gulf of Poets - click for details.